 - Antitrust law violations, including criminal price-fixing

-- Federal and state environmental laws
+- Federal and state environmental and energy laws

 - Government contracting fraud and other False Claims Act (FCA) violations